-Why a Product Owner Team?
+Why Organizations Should Have a Product Owner Team

-The Product Owner Team is a construct used in many larger agile implementations to deal with the challenges of the Scrum Product Owner at scale.
-The specific makeup of the product team is highly dependent on the unique needs of the organization, and thus there doesn’t seem to be much consensus around how this team should be implemented.
-That said… collectively, the people assigned to this team share the role of the Scrum Product Owner.
-To understand the role of a Product Owner team, let’s look at the role of Scrum Product Owner:
+The product owner team is a construct used in many large Agile Transformations to deal with the challenges of the Scrum Product Owner, at scale.
+However, the specific makeup of the product team is highly dependent on the unique needs of the organization.
+Therefore, there doesn’t seem to be much consensus around how this team should be implemented.
+That said—collectively—the people assigned to this team share the role of the Scrum Product Owner.

 1. Create the product backlog